Skip to content

 • A mobile device for testing (iOS or Android).

-How to build an experience for mobile form factors
+How to build for mobile form factors

-1. Start a new experience
+1. Create a new experience

 Open ArcGIS Experience Builder and select "Create new" to start a new project.